-Ideally, we’d all be super-motivated, all the time.
-Realistically, life gets in the way.
+Believe it or not, you really can get the things done you want to get done—even when the motivation isn't quite there.
+But let's face it: Life gets in the way!
 We get burned out, tired, or we just have an off day — and suddenly we’re left wondering how we can possibly get things done when we have zero motivation.

 First, we want to remind you of the importance of being gentle with yourself.
-Oftentimes when we don’t feel motivated — especially over long stretches of time — it can be a sign that there’s something larger at play.
-Maybe you’re dealing with depression (lack of motivation is one of the telltale signs), or you have so much on your plate at work or home that your brain just gives up.
+Oftentimes when we don’t feel motivated—especially over long stretches of time—it can be a sign that there’s something larger at play.
+Maybe you’re dealing with depression (lack of motivation is one of the telltale signs), or you have so much on your plate at work or home that your brain just gives up and you don't want to do anything in your free time.

 If your lack of motivation spans longer than a few days, we encourage you to look within and do some journaling to gain a greater understanding of what’s really going on, and if necessary, seek the help of a mental health provider.